lulululuxingyu/crosspost_monitor/README.md

 			successfully collected 100 submissions(5 minute interval)

 	# challenge:
-		- what's the rate of generation of events?
+		- what's the rate of generation of events? every 10 minutes
+		- what's the number of accounts and number of spread sheets
 		- figure out the capacity of the script